Jelmerro/carafe/README.md

 To create a desktop shortcut, use the shortcut option.
 By default, it will place shortcuts on the user desktop.
-This can be altered by changing the output file location.
+This can be altered by changing the output folder location.
 The executable location can be conveniently set to 'link', so it will be automatically updated when the linked program is changed.
+It will only auto-update for the carafe shortcut type, but the wine shortcut will continue to work after carafe is (re)moved.

 ```
 usage: carafe <carafe_name> shortcut